Robin L'Houmeau

 Robin L'Houmeau is a Canadian actor from Val-d'Or, Quebec.
 He is most noted for his performance in the 2020 film Goddess of the Fireflies (La déesse des mouches à feu), for which he received a Prix Iris nomination for Best Supporting Actor at the 23rd Quebec Cinema Awards in 2021.

-He has also appeared in the television series Jeu and Fugueuse, and in the film Happy Face.
+He has also appeared in the television series Jeu, Fugueuse and So Long, Marianne, and in the films Happy Face, The Dishwasher (Le Plongeur) and Gaby's Hills (Gaby les collines).